amirgamil/flora/README.md

 Remember how I said the first trees related to certain words are **not handpicked**?
 Well that's because we use our semantic search to find the documents which are **closest** to the word embeddings of those selected words!

 ## Rendering
+Flora uses [Pixi](https://www.pixijs.com/) for rendering and the [Pixi tilemap plugin](https://github.com/pixijs/tilemap) for rendering the map.
+Note I won't go into too much detail on how these frameworks work, but they abstract a lot of the rendering that we can take advantage of via WebGL with a fallback on HTML canvas when that is not available.
+They're great!

-Flora uses Pixi for rendering and Pixi Tilemap for rendering the map.
-No culling is implemented (I tried it out but could not get it to work smoothly, would love some pointers!) by default - instead the entire map is loaded from the exported JSON map and we display a small window/camera of the map.
+In terms of our map in Flora, no [culling](https://gamedevelopment.tutsplus.com/tutorials/lets-build-a-3d-graphics-engine-spaces-and-culling--gamedev-8134) is implemented (I tried it out but could not get it to work smoothly from a JSON file which is how I load my map, would love some pointers!) by default - instead the entire map is loaded from the exported JSON map and we display a small window/camera of the map.

-Flora keeps all tiles in a 2D grid of rows and cols of our entire map.
+Flora keeps all tiles in a 2D grid of rows and columns of our entire map.
 This is also how it implements its collision detection system.
 Note that the sprite does not "physically move" but instead, we pivot the map around the sprite to give the illusion of movement.
 We also keep some pointers to track the current visible window which we offset in our gameloop as the sprite "moves" across the screen.
-We use the `tilset.json` file which is our exported tileset from mapeditor to load any relevant information for each tile that is needed to determine whether a tile is a tree, should not let users move through it (e.g. bricks of the house) etc.
+We use the `tilset.json` file which is our exported tileset from mapeditor to load any relevant information for each tile that is needed to determine whether a tile is a tree, should not let users move through it (e.g. bricks of the house) etc and respond approriately in our [game loop](https://www.informit.com/articles/article.aspx?p=2167437&seqNum=2).

 ## Where is the data?
 Flora operates on [Apollo's](https://github.com/amirgamil/apollo) data and inverted index.
 If you want to be able to use this for your own data, you will need to make the data available in the format Apollo's data comes in (details in Apollo's README) or change the loading steps on the backend to accomadate your data format.